thibaudbrault/PokeRef/README.md

 ✅404 page
 ✅Responsive

-🛠Check how the login with a provider works
+🛠Implement Radix UI to create reusable components
 🛠Second type select in the list of pokémon in a type page
+🛠Change login provider

 🔜Contest section in a move's page